πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Global variable

 Declared outside any function.
-Accessible everywhere.
+Accessible from everywhere.

 static variable